May 7, 2018

-With Google Docs collaborative editing and other similar platforms, your document is hosted online, allowing multiple reviewers to edit it at the same time and leave feedback that everyone can see and comment upon.
+With Google Docs collaborative editing and other collaborative software, your document is hosted online, allowing multiple reviewers to edit it at the same time and leave feedback that everyone can see and comment upon.
 Major visibility upgrade.

 11. No more instant messenger for critical project questions

 Want to trash your visibility quick?
 Use instant messenger between you and one other person for relevant project information.
 Sure, Google chat, Slack, HipChat, and other instant messaging services are a great tool for quick questions.
 But even if the conversations are archived, they’re not organized by work project or topic.
 They’re hidden inside a chronological stream of all your other IM activity.

 For specific project visibility, use the commenting and updating features inside your work management solution.
 This way, all questions about a project are collected alongside the other details about that job, providing a record for anyone who has a stake in the project, now or in the future.

 12. Forget whiteboards for tracking work progress